-The third and possibly most important attribute of Asarah B'Teves is that according to the Abudraham, if Asarah B'Teves would potentially fall out on Shabbos, we would all actually be required to fast on Shabbos![28]
-(Notwithstanding that with our calendar this is an impossibility.[29]) He cites proof to this from the words of Yechezkel referring to Asarah B'Teves that the siege transpired "B'Etzem HaYom HaZeh," implying that the fast must always be observed on that exact day, no matter the conflicting occurrence - not only Friday, but even on Shabbos.
+The third and possibly most important attribute of Asarah B'Teves is that according to the Abudraham, if Asarah B'Teves would potentially fall out on Shabbos, we would all actually be required to fast on Shabbos![29]
+(Notwithstanding that with our calendar this is an impossibility.[30]) He cites proof to this from the words of Yechezkel referring to Asarah B'Teves that the siege transpired "B'Etzem HaYom HaZeh," implying that the fast must always be observed on that exact day, no matter the conflicting occurrence - not only Friday, but even on Shabbos.

 Yet, the Abudraham's statement is astounding, as the only fast that halachically takes precedence over Shabbos is Yom Kippur, the only Biblically mandated fast.
 How can one of the Rabbinic minor fasts push off the Biblical Shabbos?
 Additionally, Asarah B'Teves commemorates merely the start of the siege, and not any actual destruction.
-How can it be considered a more important fast than Tisha B'Av, which commemorates the actual destruction and loss of both of our Batei HaMikdash, which get pushed off when it falls on Shabbos?[30]
+How can it be considered a more important fast than Tisha B'Av, which commemorates the actual destruction and loss of both of our Batei HaMikdash, which get pushed off when it falls on Shabbos?[31]

 In fact, the Beis Yosef questions this declaration of the Abudraham, stating that he "does not know how the Abudraham could know" such a ruling.
-As an aside, this does not seem to be the actual halacha, as other Rishonim, including Rashi and the Rambam, as well as the Tur and Shulchan Aruch and later poskim explicitly rule, that if Asarah B'Teves falls out on Shabbos it gets pushed off.
-[31] [32]
+As an aside, this does not seem to be the actual halacha, as although we find that many defended this logic, nonetheless other Rishonim, including Rashi and the Rambam, as well as the Tur and Shulchan Aruch and later poskim explicitly rule that if Asarah B'Teves falls out on Shabbos it does indeed gets pushed off.[32]
+[33]